fanout/go-gripcontrol/README.md

 }
 ```

-WebSocket over HTTP example using the WEBrick gem.
+WebSocket over HTTP example.
 In this case, a client connects to a GRIP proxy via WebSockets and the GRIP proxy communicates with the origin via HTTP.

 ```go
 package main